-(ii) Use of estimates
+(ii)Use of estimates

-The preparation of the Group's Consolidated Financial Statements require management to make judgments, estimates, and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the related disclosures.
-Management believes that the estimates used in the preparation of Consolidated Financial Statement are prudent and reasonable.
+The preparation of the Company's financial statements requires management to make judgments, estimates, and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the related disclosures.
+Management believes that the estimates used in the preparation of financial statement are prudent and reasonable.
 Future result could differ from these estimates.
 Any revision to accounting estimate is recognized prospectively in current and future period.